markomanninen/draversal/README.md

 ---

 # Method: `add_child`

 ## Description
-Adds a new child node to the current node's children.
+Adds a new child item to the current item's children.

 ## Parameters
+- __*idx__: Integer arguments to define the path to the subitems/children, in which to add the item.
-- __**kwargs__: Arbitrary keyword arguments to define the new child node.
+- __**kwargs__: Arbitrary keyword arguments to define the new child item.
 ## Attributes
-- __current__ (dict): The current node in the traversal, updated with the new child.
+- __current__ (dict): The current item in the traversal, updated with the new child.
 ## Behavior
- - Adds a new child node with the given keyword arguments to the current node's children list.
+ - Adds a new child item with the given keyword arguments to the current item's children list.
  - Initializes the children list if it doesn't exist.

 ## Example